Medical expert of the article

 - temperature;

-- the change in the results of functional tests characterizing the activity of the autonomic nervous system:
+- changes in the results of functional tests characterizing the activity of the autonomic nervous system:

 - impaired pupillary reflex.